vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 * Turn off the map panning to include only relevant results when mouse over as it was psychedelic and drove people crazy.
 Functionality still exists for potential later use.

-* Turn off rendering of bounding boxes until some more discussion about data and user are completed.
+* Turn off rendering of bounding boxes until some more discussion about data and use are completed.
 Makes map marker interaction clearer for the moment.